Avaiga/demo-covid-dashboard/README.md

 ## How to run

 This demo works with a Python version superior to 3.8.
-Install the dependencies of the *Pipfile* and run the *main.py* in the `src_tgb/` folder.
-You can also find a *requirements.txt* in the `src_tgb/` folder.
+Install the dependencies of the *requirements.txt* and run the *main.py* in the `src_tgb/` folder.

 ## Introduction